adamlove01/vue-github-repository-list/README.md

 # Github Repo List

 This app allows you to list all repos of any Github user by user name.
-Within the resulting list u you can search the repo name and description \and also filter by programming language using tags.
+Within the resulting list you can search the repo name and description and also filter by programming language using tags.

 ## App Views